smschn/countdown/readme.md

 <br>

-A simple countdown made using plain JavaScript.
+A simple countdown created using plain JavaScript.

 <br>